mattiasrunge/letsproxy/README.md

-# mproxy.js
+# letsproxy

-mproxy.js is an easy to use proxy for http data traffic.
-It listens to port 80 and 443 and then decides where to forward the request based on the virtual host name included in the request.
+letsproxy is an easy to use proxy for shttp data traffic using [Let's Encrypt](https://letsencrypt.org/) certificates.

+## Features
+* Redirectes requests to http (port 80) to https (port 443)
+* Automatically update certificates
+* Support websockets
+* Proxy target defined in a configuration file

 ## Give node access to use port 80 and 443
+Since the proxy needs to listen to port 80 and port 443 which both are below 1024 the node process needs special privileges to avoid having to run as root.
+These privileges can be given to the node binary using the following command.
+**Please note** that this will give all node processes this privileges.

 ```bash
 # Not that the node path might be a symlink, you must find the real path